Access-Denied-EE4/Shopping-List/README.md

 # Shopping-List
-Mobile app allowing users to create shopping lists and track expiration dates of their groceries and other pertinent information etc
+Mobile app allowing users to create shopping lists and track expiration dates of their groceries and other pertinent information.

 In this project we will be designing and implementing a shopping list app.
 Among other features, users will be able to: